bloominstituteoftechnology/Algorithms/rock_paper_scissors/README.md

 Run the test file by executing `python test_rps.py`.

+You can also test your implementation manually by executing `python rps.py [n]`.

 ## Hints

  * You'll want to define a list with all of the possible Rock Paper Scissors plays.